Rachanastasia/base-css-2.0/README.md

 ### Button

-- Width
+- Width (--button-width)
-- Height
+- Height (--button-height)
 - Border radius

 ## rachel.css

 ### Header

-Sets up as as flex box with title and button stacked in mobile and justified space between on larger screens
+Sets up as as flex box with title and button stacked in mobile and justified space between on larger screens.
+Header is --button-width tall.

 ### Section

-Sets up as flex column that is meant to be the immediate child sub-section of main.
+Sets up as flex column that is meant to be the immediate child of main.
 It limits width and has small padding.

 ### Form

 Sets up label and input next to each other and aligns form elements.
+Styles the form button with custom buttons styles.

 ### Footer